odedniv/osafe/README.md

 OSafe is a single document where you can write your secrets however you like, and copy them the Android way.
 No complex buttons or anything.

 Don't trust me?
 You shouldn't!
-Check the sources on.
+Check the source code.

 Still don't trust that the Play Store version has the same code?
-Build it yourself with Android Studio.
+Build it yourself!

-There's also a Python version
-if you want to update your secrets from your computer - https://github.com/osafe/osafe-python.

 ## Contributing